Exabyte-io/rewotes/Materials-Designer.md

 # Expectations

 1. up and running application OR high fidelity clickable mockups
-2. general IDE layout (e.g. menu, toolboxes, etc. - put your ideas here)
+2. general IDE layout (e.g. menu, toolboxes)
 3. reactive material editor (edit material file → immediately see results on 3D representation)
 4. clean and documented code
 5. tests

 # Timeline

-1-5 days total.
+We leave exact timing to the candidate.
+Must fit Within 5 days total.

 # Notes

-- use a designated github repo for version control and for submission
+- use a designated github repo for version control and submission

 # Examples

-In case you'd like to view more examples or discuss this task more in details, please [contact us](README.md).
+To view examples or discuss this task more in details, please [contact us](README.md).